Not sure if Le Macaron French Pastries is right for you?

 Potential Mitigations

-- Consulting with long-tenured franchisees can provide insight into how the system has evolved over time.
+- Speaking with long-term franchisees can provide insight into how the system has evolved and matured over time.

 Possible Fad Business